CoderAbdul/alx-pre_course/README.md

 My first readme
-README file Updated with new content
+README file Updated with new content and commited